Monday, July 25, 2011

 25.07.11.
 Snowy Barbadoes St Cemetery, Barbadoes St / Salisbury St, post June 13 quake

-Barbadoes St Cemetery: I snapped snow-capped tombstones, some quake collapsed in snow.
+Barbadoes St Cemetery: I snapped snow-capped tombstones, some quake-collapsed in snow.

 25.07.11.
 Snowy Barbadoes St Cemetery, post June 13 quake